Testing for residual correlation of any order in the autoregressive process: Introduction

 In the third part, we suggest an (of course biased) estimator of the parameter driving $\cB$, again using a least squares methodology.
 Its almost sure convergence is established together with its asymptotic normality under the null of absence of serial correlation in the residuals.
 We shall make here the parallel with the procedures of Box-Pierce \cite{BoxPierce70} and Ljung-Box \cite{LjungBox78} on the one hand, and with the procedure of Breusch-Godfrey \cite{Breusch78}--\cite{Godfrey78} on the other hand.
 The statistical procedure that we propose in a last part is inspired by the well-known procedure due to the eponymous econometricians, Durbin and Watson.
 Since their seminal work \cite{DurbinWatson50}--\cite{DurbinWatson51}--\cite{DurbinWatson71}, many improvements have been brought to the Durbin-Watson statistic, related to its behavior under the null and to the power of the associated procedure.
 One can cite for example the works of Maddala and Rao \cite{MaddalaRao73} in 1973, of Park \cite{Park75} in 1975, of Inder \cite{Inder84}--\cite{Inder86} in the 1980s, of Durbin \cite{Durbin86} in 1986, or of King and Wu \cite{KingWu91} in 1991.
 Whereas the upper and lower bounds of the test were previously established by a Monte-Carlo study, the asymptotic normality of the Durbin-Watson statistic is suggested without proof in \cite{Durbin70} under strong assumptions (such as gaussianity), and finally proved under less restrictive hypothesis in \cite{BercuProia13}--\cite{Proia13} for $p \geq 1$ and $q=1$, even under the alternative.
-In this paper, we compare the empirical power of our procedure on a simulation study with the ones mentioned above.
-We observe in particular that it gives better results than the usual procedures on small-sized samples.
-Finally, we close the study by some concluding remarks.
-The proofs of our results are postponed to the Appendix and rely on a martingale approach \cite{Duflo97}--\cite{HallHeyde80}.
+We conclude the paper by giving a quick summary of some simulation results about the empirical power of our procedure, compared with the ones mentioned above.
+We observe in particular that it seems to give better results than the usual procedures on small-sized samples.
+The proofs of our results are postponed to the Appendix, they essentially rely on a martingale approach \cite{Duflo97}--\cite{HallHeyde80}.

 \textbf{Notations.} In the whole paper, for any matrix $M$, $M^{\prime}$ is the transpose and $\VVert M \VVert$ is the spectral norm of $M$.
 For any square matrix $M$, $\textnormal{tr}(M)$, $\det(M)$, $\lambda_{\text{min}}(M)$ and $\lambda_{\text{max}}(M)$ are the trace, the determinant, the smallest eigenvalue and the largest eigenvalue of $M$, respectively.
 For any vector $v$, $\Vert v \Vert$ stands for the euclidean norm, $\Vert v \Vert_1$ and $\Vert v \Vert_{\infty}$ for the 1--norm and the infinite norm of $v$.
 The identity and the exchange matrices of any order $h \in \dN^{*}$ will be respectively called